Price My Home Right: Should I List My House High or Low?

 There are plenty of similar homes on the market

-When your home is priced too much below market value, then buyers may automatically think your home is in need of extensive repairs.
-Even if this isn’t true, the misconception can grow as the home sits longer on the market, and doesn’t sell at the reduced price, because people are concerned about the amount of work it may need.
+When a home is priced well below market value, buyers may automatically think it needs extensive repairs.
+Even if this isn’t true, the misconception can grow as the home sits longer on the market and doesn’t sell at the reduced price because people are concerned about the amount of work it may need.

 2. List your home above market value